scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 However, the path choice of the endpoint may possibly be exploited by an attacker to create intermittent congestion with a relatively low send rate.
 The attacker can exploit the latency differences of the available paths, sending at precisely timed intervals to cause short, synchronized bursts of packets near the victim.

 SCION does not protect against two other types of DoS attacks, namely transport protocol attacks and application layer attacks.
-Such attacks are out of SCION's scope although additional information contained in the SCION header enables more targeted filtering - e.g. by ISD, AS or path length.
+Such attacks are out of SCION's scope although additional information contained in the SCION header enables more targeted filtering - e.g., by ISD, AS or path length.

 # IANA Considerations